 Make sure to add a lot of plants in your tank so that you can replicate their habitat which is filled with many plants and roots.
 When this is the case and you can make your tank resemble a bit with their natural habitat, your neon tetras will start acting normal.
 Their colors will also start to shine brightly.

-(Read a complete care guide for neon tetras here.)
+(Read our guide on caring for neon tetras here)

 What are the lighting requirements for neon tetra?